NuGet/Home/accepted/2023/package-source-mapper-VS.md

 If a solution is already onboarded, there will be at least 1 mapping already, and therefore, the link to onboard a solution will not be available.

 Press the link, and a cancellable dialog window will appear indicating the following progress:
-1. Loading the `PackageSourceMapper` tool as an external process.
 1. The tool is reading the solution's package graph.
 1. The tool is calculating the source mappings to create.
 1. Results are shown in the dialog, and the Cancel button changes to an OK button.